netdata/netdata/health/notifications/awssns/README.md

 Before you can enable SNS, you need:

 - The [Amazon Web Services CLI tools](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) (`awscli`).
 - An actual home directory for the user you run Netdata as, instead of just using `/` as a home directory.
   The setup depends on the distribution, but `/var/lib/netdata` is the recommended directory.
 If you are using Netdata as a dedicated user, the permissions will already be correct.
 - An Amazon SNS topic to send notifications to with one or more subscribers.
   The [Getting Started](https://docs.aws.amazon.com/sns/latest/dg/sns-getting-started.html) section of the Amazon SNS documentation covers the basics of how to set this up.
 Make note of the **Topic ARN** when you create the topic.
 - While not mandatory, it is highly recommended to create a dedicated IAM user on your account for Netdata to send notifications.
   This user needs to have programmatic access, and should only allow access to SNS.
 For an additional layer of security, you can create one for each system or group of systems.
-- Terminal access to the Agent you wish to configure
+- Terminal access to the Agent you wish to configure.

 ## Sending Alerts to Amazon SNS